jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 Methods :
 - SciFi() is a default constructor
 - SciFi(string bc, string bt, int yp, Publisher* p, string sc) is a parameterized constructor that initializes the SciFi object with the provided values.
-It also calls the constructor of the base class Book with the appropriate values for a science fiction book and initializes the scientificConcept member variable.
 - string getScientificConcept() is an accessor that returns the value of scientificConcept
 - void setScientificConcept(string ct) is a mutator that sets the value of scientificConcept